thomasWeise/moptipy/README.md

 ### 9.2.
 Links to other works of our team

-1. Our book on optimization algorithms, which is currently work in progress:
-   Thomas Weise. [*Optimization Algorithms*](https://thomasweise.github.io/oa).
-Institute of Applied Optimization (应用优化研究所, IAO) of the School of Artificial Intelligence and Big Data ([人工智能与大数据学院](http://www.hfuu.edu.cn/aibd/)) at [Hefei University](http://www.hfuu.edu.cn/english/) ([合肥学院](http://www.hfuu.edu.cn/)) in  Hefei, Anhui, China (中国安徽省合肥市).
-2. Our old book optimization algorithms:
+1. Our old book optimization algorithms:
    Thomas Weise. [*Global Optimization Algorithms - Theory and Application*](https://www.researchgate.net/publication/200622167).